 Alcohol and other drug abuse is one of the most pervasive and persistent health problems in the nation.
-It affects people in all walks of life, from all backgrounds and across all economic and social boundaries.
+It affects people from all walks of life, from all backgrounds and across all economic and social boundaries.

 We provide a quality, student-focused addiction and prevention education.
 The ADS curriculum is accessible to students from across the state, region and beyond.
 Students, in partnership with faculty, become a community of active individuals who are accountable for their own education experience.
 We encourage a learning environment that promotes critical thinking and facilitates respect and caring.
 We provide experiences with a diverse population to foster cultural competency and opportunities to develop professional accountability and an appreciation for lifelong learning.
 Professional and community partnerships assist in promoting development of self-awareness and an understanding of the healthcare team.